peci1/gazebo_noisy_depth_camera/README.md

 ## Implemented noise models

 - `gaussian`: The standard additive gaussian noise.
 Not very good for depth images.
 - `gaussian_multiplicative`: Multiplicative gaussian noise.
 A bit better for depth images.
+Be aware that as this is a multiplicative model, the "default" or "no-op" `mean` should be 1, not 0.

 ## Installation